azhuge233/IndiegalaFreebieNotifier/README.md

 # IndiegalaFreebieNotifier

-Same as below repos, a CLI tool fetchs data from [https://freebies.indiegala.com/](https://freebies.indiegala.com/) then sends notifications through Telegram, Bark, Email, QQ, PushPlus and DingTalk.
+A CLI tool fetchs data from [https://freebies.indiegala.com/](https://freebies.indiegala.com/) then sends notifications through Telegram, Bark, Email, QQ, PushPlus, DingTalk and Discord.

 Indiegala has frequency check too, if you send too much requests in a short period of time, Indiegala will return a challenge(captcha) page.